The first week of November was more magical than I could have ever dreamed.

 Just as I was on the final stretch, “I’ll Make A Man Out Of You” played through my headphones.

-There were so many spectators who came out to support their loved ones, and I was filled with happiness when I saw my husband sitting in the stands.
+There were so many spectators who came out to support their loved ones, and I was filled with happiness when I heard them cheering for us runners.

 All I could think as I crossed the finish line was, “I did it.
 I did it.
 I did it.”